Do Go On - 541 - The Freedom House Ambulance Service

 It's absurd.

-So despite the lack of support from the mayor and the city officials,
+So despite the lack of support from the mayor and the city officials, no one could deny

-no one could deny the impact the Freedom House was having on the medical community.
+the impact the Freedom House was having on the medical community.

 Other cities saw the success of Freedom House's model, and they copied it.

-but it wasn't enough that they were inspiring others.
+cities like Miami, LA, Jacksonville, Florida, but it wasn't enough that they were inspiring others.

 I read and I didn't include it because the article by Kevin Hazard is so good.

-It's a long, really detailed piece, lots of interviews,
+It's a long, really detailed piece, lots of interviews, and he talks a lot about Dr. Caroline and

-and he talks a lot about Dr. Caroline and sort of the impact she had.
+sort of the impact she had.

-But one thing that, and I was like reading it, I'm like, oh, that's got to go in, that's
+But one thing that, and I was like reading it, I'm like, oh, that's got to go in, that's got to go in.

-a conference, a medical conference in town, and she set up like a demonstration of the ambulances
+And she set up like a demonstration of the ambulances and what they do on scene.

-and what they do on scene.
-And so they, like, they rehearsed and they practiced and they did it,
+And so they rehearsed and they practiced and they did it.

-and they'd like cleared, let's say they simulated a car accident and there was like a number of
+And they'd like cleared, let's say they simulated a car accident and there was like a number of actors or people being victims.

-of actors or people being victims.
 And all of these medical professionals are watching.

-So they poison them with South American darts?
-They did.
-They did indeed, yes.
-And they said,
+To poison them with South American darts?

-look how we can keep them breathing.
+And they said, look how we can keep them breathing.

-and all the actual, it's not just like picking these people up off the floor
+But they did a demonstration of like what they do on the scene and all the actual, it's not just like picking these people up off the floor and chucking them in the car.

-it's actually treating them and caring for them.
+It's actually treating them and caring for them.

-And so it started to like, by the performances.
+And so it started to like.

-By the performances, that was so convincing.
+That was so convincing.

 I believed you.